-The 2019 College of the Atlantic Champlain Institute—Art: Dissent and Democracy explores the ways art challenges, promotes, undermines, and advances political, social, religious, and cultural norms.
+The 2019 College of the Atlantic Champlain Institute—Art: Dissent and Diplomacy explores the ways art challenges, promotes, undermines, and advances political, social, religious, and cultural norms.

 College of the Atlantic founding faculty member, literature and creative writing professor, novelist, and poet William Carpenter steps away from teaching after nearly five decades with the college.